-CBD for Different Types of Cancer – What Do we Know?
+CBD for Different Types of Cancer – Can It Help?

 Most of the research to examine the relationship between the two has been on mice in the lab.
-Therefore, the study remains in its initial stages, and more tests need to be done before concluding.
+Therefore, the study remains in its initial stages, and more tests must be done before concluding.

 Ongoing research focuses on whether cannabidiol can stop the growth and spread of cancerous cells.
 It also aims to see whether the oil can help relieve the harmful effects of cancer treatments, mainly pain, anxiety, and nausea.